 Ms. Lisa reviewed which instruments represented the entrance of each character into the story.
 She introduced the kettle drum, French horn, Clarinet, Oboe.
+She even brushed up on the basics of How to Play Congas.
 Each character has their own song which is played by one particular instrument.
 When Ms. Lisa plays each character’s music, the children can pretend to play that instrument, or move around like that character for some music and movement.

 This week Ms. Lisa also began teaching the students to the black keys of the keyboard.
 Each child had a chance to play their own melody with the black keys.